-3. The data that is collected through secondary research, gives organizations or businesses an idea about the effectiveness of primary research.
+3. The data that is collected through secondary research gives organizations or businesses an idea about the effectiveness of primary research.
 Hence, organizations or businesses can form a hypothesis and evaluate cost of conducting primary research.

-4. Secondary research is quicker to conduct because of availability of data.
+4. Secondary research is quicker to conduct because of the availability of data.
 It can be completed within a few weeks depending on the objective of businesses or scale of data needed.

 Disadvantages of Secondary Research